tekknolagi/tekknolagi.github.com/_posts/2025-08-21-linear-scan-lifetime-holes.md

 Our simplified interval building algorithm from last time gave us---in the same notation---the interval `[[20, ...)]` (well, `[[20, 36)]` in our modified snippet).
 This simplified interval only supports one range with no lifetime holes.

+Ideally we would be able to use the physical register assigned to R12 for another virtual register in this empty slot!
+For example, maybe R14 or R15, which have short lifetimes that completely fit into the hole.
 To get lifetime holes, we have to modify our interval data structure a bit.

 ## Finding lifetime holes